Dorson/CSS-Dark-Mode-and-color-switch/README.md

 # Try it here : https://dorson.github.io/CSS-Dark-Mode-and-color-switch/

-# Why ?
+# Why do we need it ?

 We need this for the night time and our eyesight health.
+We need this for the pure HTML websites or HTML apps without user profiles.
+We need this pure CSS + JS color theme switch for the decentralized apps that work without servers.
+For all the cases, where we want to allow the user to switch theme colors without any login, or centralized profile.

+Such serverless code snippets / tools will help us to build the next generation of the Internet apps.
+The web 4.0 should be more decentralized to the devices of the users, instead of the server farms of some evil corp.
+Also it helps the network engineers to have less workload on the server side :-)

 # How to use  / How it works ?